diogofcunha/react-virtualized-tree/README.md

 [coveralls]: https://coveralls.io/github/diogofcunha/react-virtualized-tree

 ## Introduction
-**react-virtualized-tree** is a react library built on top of [react-virtualized](https://bvaughn.github.io/react-virtualized/#/components/List)
+**react-virtualized-tree** is a tree view react library built on top of [react-virtualized](https://bvaughn.github.io/react-virtualized/#/components/List)

 Its main goal is to display tree like data in a beautiful and fast way.
-Being a reactive library it uses children functions to achieve maximum extansability.
-The core idea behind it is that anyone using it is enable to create a tree as they wich just by rendering their own components or components exported by the tree.
+Being a reactive library it uses children functions to achieve maximum extensibility.
+The core idea behind it is that anyone using it is enable to create a tree as they intent just by rendering their own components or components exported by the tree.

+Demo and docs can be found [in here](https://diogofcunha.github.io/react-virtualized-tree/#/).

 ## Installation
 You can install via npm or yarn.